Castle Cove - Northbridge

 What has been the trend in development approvals over the past five years in the Castle Cove - Northbridge SA2?

-Looking at development activity over the past five years, the Castle Cove - Northbridge SA2's approval levels have been slightly above the yearly average of 34, showing modest growth in recent years.
+Looking at development activity over the past five years, the Castle Cove - Northbridge SA2's approval levels have been significantly above the yearly average of 34, indicating strong recent growth in development activity.

 How does recent development compare to population growth in the Castle Cove - Northbridge SA2?